-How can you help us?
+How can you help to care for the maze?

 As a charity completely independent of Government we rely on fundraising to help us carry out projects like our maze restoration.
 Just visiting Glendurgan helps us with fundraising and you can also give donations or buy raffle tickets on your visit.
 Each raffle ticket sale is matched by central NT funds, meaning double the money for the campaign.
 Please be aware that we are unable to sell raffle tickets or take cash donations at this time.
 We welcome online donations.